 Our goal is to engage students in investigating and making sense of the complexity and wonder of the world they will one day lead.
 It is common to see students building weather stations, while reading Cloudy With a Chance of Meatballs, or building flying machines while learning about the basics of aerodynamics.
 Reading about the California Gold Rush can be an abstract historical idea, but historical learning, partnered with an overnight field trip to California Gold Country, and integrated with a geology unit, creates a dynamic platform to better understand our socially and environmentally complex state.

 Children and their families are unique in their personal values and beliefs.
-At Presentation, these values and traditions are honored, while still providing a shared foundation for the spiritual exploration and the social and emotional development of our students.
+At Presentation, these values and traditions are honored, while simultaneously providing a shared foundation for the exploration or moral values and the social and emotional development of our students.

-Presentation School’s Faith curriculum seeks to do the following:
+Presentation School’s Values curriculum seeks to do the following:

 - Introduce school traditions while valuing diverse individual religious perspectives